A Bug's Life (video game)

-A Bug's Life is a platform video game developed by Traveller's Tales and published by Sony Computer Entertainment for the PlayStation.
-Ports to Windows and Nintendo 64 and a separate version for the Game Boy Color were released after.
+A Bug's Life is a 3D platformer video game developed by Traveller's Tales.
 It is based on the Disney/Pixar 1998 film of the same name, with changes made to the storyline.
-After completing levels the player can unlock clips from the film.
-The PlayStation version was released on the PlayStation Store for the PlayStation 3 and PlayStation Portable on July 27, 2010.
+The game was first released for the PlayStation in 1998, with ports to Windows and Nintendo 64 and a 2D platformer version for the Game Boy Color following months later.